NHS service standard - 16. Make your service clinically safe

 Your team should be able to show that you:

-If your app is a medical device, you must follow the guidance on medical devices from the Medicines and Healthcare products Regulatory Agency (MHRA).
+• understand how developers determine if technology is a medical device using guidance from the Medicines and Healthcare products Regulatory Agency (MHRA)

 Guidance